snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 ![Create data product](images/create-data-product.png)

-A modal will appear on the page, giving you the possibility to quickly create a data product from several templates or create one from scratch.
+A modal will appear on the page, giving you the possibility to quickly create a data product by using one of the existing templates or create one from scratch.

 ![Create data product modal](images/create-data-product-modal.png)